Home

 How do I get a job and how will it affect Financial Aid?

+All job openings are listed on the CSB+SJU Student Employment Jobs Website.
 Only eligible students are authorized to look for work at certain times during the year.
 A username and password may be required to access the website.

 How will my financial aid be affected if I study abroad?

-The Financial Aid Office will be notified by the Office of Education Abroad if you plan to study abroad.
-Students participating on CSB/SJU semester study abroad programs are eligible to keep the same financial aid (grants, scholarships, loans) as they would receive during a semester on-campus.
-Students attending CSB/SJU study-abroad programs pay the same tuition, room and board that they would if they stayed on campus.
-Some study abroad programs may have an additional fee depending on the cost of the program.
-The Office of Education Abroad has information on which programs have the additional fee.
+Students attending CSB+SJU study-abroad programs pay the normal tuition that they would if they stayed on campus.
+Study abroad programs typically have an additional fee for the cost of the program.
+The Center for Global Education has information regarding costs for each program.
 Loans are available to assist students in paying for the additional expenses (airfare, personal expenses, etc.) to study abroad.
-Some scholarships are available through outside sources and are listed on the Center for Global Education website.
+Some scholarships are available through outside sources and are listed on the CGE website.

 What if I study abroad through a different college?

-Charges for study abroad programs not affiliated with CSB/SJU will vary.
+Charges for study abroad programs not affiliated with CSB+SJU will vary.
 Students may contact that study abroad organization to determine the costs for tuition, fees, room, board and other expenses for external programs.
 In some cases, students participating in a program offered through another educational institution may be eligible to keep federal or state grants through an arrangement called a consortium agreement.

 To begin this process, students must complete the External/Consortium Study Abroad Application.

-CSB/SJU grants and scholarships may not be used for external study abroad programs.
+CSB+SJU grants and scholarships may not be used for external study abroad programs.

 I am going to transfer next semester, how will this affect my financial aid?

 Students transferring after fall semester will not receive any of the financial aid scheduled for spring semester.
-In addition, all student loans will be returned to the lender.
+In addition, all spring student loans will be returned to the lender.
 Students will need to re-apply for financial aid through the school they will be attending.
-Contact the transfer school's Financial Aid Office for details and assistance in applying for aid.
+Contact the transfer school’s Financial Aid Office for details and assistance in applying for aid.

 I’ll be graduating in December, how will this affect my financial aid?